lisy09/k8s-project-template/dev-docs/docs_src/guide/cicd-basic.md

 ```bash
 make undeploy
 ```

+## How to Use CI with Argo Workflows?

+This section introduce basic CI usage with built-in `Argo Workflows`.

+To know more, please check [official documents](https://argoproj.github.io/argo-workflows/).

+### Modify the Configuration

+First, specify a host like `argo.cicd.localhost` for the web server of `Argow Workflows`.

+Modify it through modify `/spec/rules/0/host` in `./cicd/kustomize/argo-workflows/local/ingress.yaml`.

+If you are deploying the cicd in local k8s cluster, you will need to be able to resolve DNS for *.localhost.
+You can check `./local-k8s-cluster/scripts/override_dns.sh` as a tip.

+Also specify `namespace` in `./cicd/kustomize/kustomization.yaml` and `./cicd/kustomize/namespace.yaml`.
+Default is `cicd`.

+### After Deploy

 After deploy, you can check `Argo Workflow Server` Web UI from [http://argo.cicd.localhost](http://argo.cicd.localhost) or the host you specify.